Brady throws 2 TDs, Patriots beat Bengals to clinch playoffs

-The Patriots (11-3) haven’t been as overwhelming in this playoff push, getting just enough out of the 42-year-old Brady and more than enough out of the league’s top-ranked defense.

-Thousands of Patriots fans filled the stadium and chanted Brady’s name as the minutes ran off.
-Brady was 15 of 29 for 128 yards and a pair of sacks.
+“Yeah, but we won,” Brady said.
+“I’m happy we won.
+I wish we’d always do better.
+There’s always things to improve on.”

-The Patriots broke a two-game losing streak with four interceptions in the second half.
+The Patriots (11-3) broke a two-game losing streak by getting five turnovers, including the four interceptions in the second half.

 Gilmore picked off Andy Dalton twice in the third quarter, with his second pick-6 of the season putting New England in control.
-The Patriots pushed their league-leading interception total to 25.
+J.C.
+Jackson also picked off two as the Patriots pushed their league-leading interception total to 25.

+It’s the fourth time this season that the Patriots picked off four passes in a game.

+“I’ve got some great players around me,” Gilmore said.
+“We’re just having fun.”

 The Bengals (1-13) got a touchdown pass from Dalton that ended a streak of 20 straight games without reaching the end zone on their opening drive.
 All they managed the rest of the way was a pair of field goals.